nittinkuku/DSALGO/src/main/java/org/swanix/javalanguage/streams.md

     It takes three arguments
     1) Starting Value : This will also be the value returned in the case of empty stream
-    2) Supplier<T>    : Which provides the values for calculation
+    2) Function<T,R>  : Mapping function which provides the value for reduction
     3) Binary Operator: That aggregators two items to a single

     Collector with one argument can be think of as a particular case of three-argument constructor, which used the first item as a starting point